 any reduction due to an Annual Allowance tax charge that you have asked the Scheme to pay on your behalf.

-Your account is revalued at the end of each Scheme year to take account of the cost of living.
+Your account is revalued in the April following the end of each Scheme year to take account of the cost of living.
 This is currently measured by the Consumer Prices Index (CPI).

 You will have a separate pension account for each employment.